SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

 5. [Generate the HAProxy config based on Serf events](#task-5-generate-the-haproxy-config-based-on-serf-events)
 6. [Make everything working like a charm](#task-6-make-everything-working-like-a-charm)

-**Remark**:
+**Remarks**:

 - Use the Task numbers and question numbers in reference in your report.

 - The version of HAProxy used in this lab is `1.5`.
 When reading the doc, take care to read the doc corresponding to this version.
-Here is the link: http://cbonte.github.io/haproxy-dconv/configuration-1.5.html
+Here is the link: <http://cbonte.github.io/haproxy-dconv/configuration-1.5.html>

-  - You must give the fork URL of the repository of this lab.
+- You must give the URL of the repository that you forked off this lab.

 - You must create one branch per task (from task 1, no branch for task 0)

   - `Create a branch`: `git checkout -b <branch name>`.
 Ex: `git checkout -b task-1`

   - `Push a branch (first time)`: `git push -u origin <branch name>`.
 Ex: `git branch -u origin task-1`

   - `Push updates (second time and following)`: `git push`

   - `Add updates to staging`: `git add <file path>`.
 Ex: `git add .` (will add all modifications)

   - `Committing staged changes`: `git commit -m "<message>"`.
 Ex: `git commit -m "Added run script"`

   - `Checkout a branch`: `git checkout <branch name>`.
 Ex: `git checkout task-1`

   - `Fetching changes from remote`: `git fetch`.

   - `Applying remote changes`: `git pull`

   - Any git issue, ask us for help.

 - It's really important to make each task in a separate branch.
-In doubts, ask us.
-No respect of this point will be penalized.
+In doubt, ask us.
+Non-respect of this point will be penalized.

-  - The images and web application have been modified since the previous lab.
-The web app does no more require a tag.
+- The images and web application are a bit different from the lab on load balancing.
+The web app does no longer require a tag.
 An environment variable is defined in the Docker files to specify a role for each image.
 We will see later how use that.

 - We expect, at least, to see in your report:

   - An introduction describing briefly the lab

-    - 6 chapters, one for each task
+  - Six chapters, one for each task

   - A table of content

-    - If any, difficulties chapter where you will describe the problems and solutions you have encountered
+  - A chapter named "Difficulties" where you describe the problems and solutions you have encountered

-    - A Conclusion
+  - A conclusion

-**DISCLAIMER**: In this lab, we will go through a possible manner to manage a scalable infrastructure where we can add and remove nodes without having to rebuild the HAProxy image.
-This is not the only one possibility to achieve such a goal.
-Doing some researches, you will find a lot of tools and services to achieve the same kind of behavior.
+**DISCLAIMER**: In this lab, we will go through one possible approach to manage a scalable infrastructure where we can add and remove nodes without having to rebuild the HAProxy image.
+This is not the only way to achieve this goal.
+If you do some research, you will find a lot of tools and services to achieve the same kind of behavior.

 ## Task 0: Install the tools

 **Remarks**:

 - Do not forget to create a dedicated branch on your repo.
-On your host, you can do the following command assuming you have already cloned your fork and you are on master branch:
+On your host, you can run the following command, assuming you have already cloned your fork and you are on the master branch:

-  **Warning**: If you prefer to push all your work only when you reached the
-               end of the lab, you can skip the `push` commands until the end of the lab.
-It's a way to keep your solution secret but not to keep it backed up.
+  **Warning**: If you prefer to push all your work only when you reach the end of the lab, you can skip the `push` commands and run them only at the end.
+It's a way to keep your solution secret, but on the other hand you will not have a backup.

   ```
   # Go to the folder where you have cloned the repo